 - (1) The BNC, or some other person or entity as the court may direct, will send plans filed with the petition in chapter 13 cases with the § 341(a) notice to creditors.
 In such cases, and provided all other schedules and statements are also filed with the petition, the accelerated confirmation process of LBR 2002.5 shall apply, and the notice of the § 341(a) meeting of creditors issued by the BNC shall advise creditors of the confirmation hearing date. - (2) In all cases where the plan is not filed with the petition, the debtor shall be responsible for sending copies of the chapter 13 plan and notice of hearing on confirmation to all creditors and parties in interest.
 Such notice must comply with Fed.
 R. Bankr.
-P. 2002 and 3015.
-In such cases, the notice of the § 341(a) meeting issued by the BNC shall not advise creditors of the confirmation hearing date, and such cases will not be subject to the accelerated confirmation procedures of LBR 2002.5.
-The debtor shall immediately thereafter file proof of service by mailing with the clerk of the court.
+P. 2002 and 3015, and must be served at least 28 days prior to the initial confirmation hearing.
+In such cases, the notice of the § 341(a) meeting issued by the BNC shall advise creditors of the confirmation hearing date.
+Such cases will not be subject to the accelerated confirmation procedures of LBR 2002.5.
+The debtor shall immediately after serving the creditors with the plan, file proof of service with the clerk of the court.